Photo by Jules Verne Times Two

 Price: €350–2,000/night | Location: Praça Luís de Camões, Bairro Alto

-Bairro Alto Hotel is consistently rated Portugal’s finest boutique hotel — a converted 18th-century palácio in the Bairro Alto (Lisbon’s traditional Bohemian/Fado neighborhood), with the extraordinary rooftop bar and restaurant looking directly at the São Jorge Castle (the 11th-century Moorish castle on the hill above Alfama).
-The BA Bar is one of Lisbon’s finest cocktail bars; the BAHR restaurant on the rooftop is one of the best in the city.
+Bairro Alto Hotel is consistently rated Portugal’s top boutique hotel — a converted 18th-century palácio in Bairro Alto, Lisbon’s traditional bohemian and fado neighborhood, with a rooftop bar and restaurant looking directly at São Jorge Castle, the 11th-century Moorish castle on the hill above Alfama.
+The BA Bar ranks among the city’s better cocktail bars, and the BAHR restaurant on the rooftop holds its own against the city’s best.

 Memmo Alfama — Terracotta Terraces